-- (1) The cash flow in the Report Period and in the same period last year chiefly resulted from the operating profit of the income-producing real estate in the sum of approx. NIS 748 million (approx. NIS 678 million in the corresponding period), plus net senior housing deposits and excluding paid income taxes. - (2) Most of the cash flow in the Report Period was used for acquisition of and investment in investment properties and investment properties under construction in the sum of approx. NIS 869 million, net of a decrease in short-term deposits, proceeds from the disposition of investment properties and proceeds from the disposition of shares of Pi Glilot.
-Most of the cash flow in the same period last year was used for acquisition of and investment in investment properties and investment properties under construction in the sum of approx. NIS 455 million, net of a decrease in short-term deposits and proceeds from the disposition of financial assets. - (3) Most of the increase relative to the same quarter last year derived from an increase in bonds (net), offset by an increase in the repayment of long-term loans and short-term credit (net) in the sum of NIS 381 million.
+- (1) The cash flow in the Report Period and in the same period last year chiefly resulted from the operating profit of the income-producing real estate in the sum of approx. NIS 1,133 million (approx. NIS 1,027 million in the corresponding period), plus net senior housing deposits and excluding paid income taxes. - (2) Most of the cash flow in the Report Period was used for acquisition of and investment in investment properties and investment properties under construction in the sum of approx. NIS 1,507 million, net of a decrease in short-term deposits, interest and dividend received, proceeds from the disposition of investment properties and proceeds from the disposition of shares of Pi Glilot.
+Most of the cash flow in the same period last year was used for acquisition of and investment in investment properties and investment properties under construction in the sum of approx. NIS 687 million, and for the acquisition of fixed assets, net of a decrease in short-term deposits and proceeds from the disposition of financial assets available for sale net of tax, and interest and dividend received. - (3) Most of the decrease relative to the same period last year derived from a decrease in the repayment of long-term loans, bonds and short-term credit (net) in the sum of NIS 332 million, offset by an increase in the sum of the dividend that was distributed.